Skip to main content

 <button onclick={increment}>{count}</button>

-The Laravel Svelte starter kit uses Svelte 5 + TypeScript as the standard.
-All examples on this page follow that convention.
+Laravel’s Svelte starter kit uses Svelte 5 + TypeScript as the standard.
+All examples on this page are written in TypeScript (lang="ts").

 History

-Svelte’s relationship with Laravel is the newest of the three frontend options — the official starter kit was the first formal support.
-With Laravel 13 (2026) adding Svelte to the starter kits, Svelte became an official frontend choice in the Laravel ecosystem — on equal footing with Vue and React, selectable from the laravel new interactive prompt.
-Svelte is still largely unknown to Laravel developers, but its compiler-powered lightweight bundles and concise syntax mean you’ll write noticeably less code compared to Vue or React.
+Svelte’s relationship with Laravel is much newer than Vue’s or React’s; the first official support is starter kit adoption.
+With Laravel 13 in 2026, Svelte was officially added to the starter kits, making Svelte an official frontend option in the Laravel ecosystem.
+It’s treated as equal to Vue and React and is selectable in the laravel new interactive prompt.
+Svelte is still relatively unknown to many Laravel users, but its compiler-driven small bundles and simple syntax stand out—users switching from Vue or React are often surprised by how little they need to write.

 Setup

-For new projects, the starter kit is the fastest path.
+For new projects, using a starter kit is the easiest way.

 laravel new my-app